ExperiBass/esiJS/CONTRIBUTING.md

 let thisIsACamelCaseVariable
 ```

-Brackets are used like this:
+Braces are used like this:
 ```js
 function myFunc() {